 Tooth extractions and jawbone recession can both cause changes in the natural shape of your gums and jaw.
 In many cases, these changes can also affect your candidacy for certain tooth replacement treatments, including dental implants and dentures.
 Fortunately, the team at Knoxville Oral & Maxillofacial Surgery, P.C., can perform a ridge augmentation to maintain your alveolar ridge.
 Drs.
-Turner P. Emery, Michael D. Wooten, and Nicole C. Eisenberg can perform this advanced procedure in a private surgical center at our Knoxville, TN, practice.
+Turner P. Emery and Michael D. Wooten can perform this advanced procedure in a private surgical center at our Knoxville, TN, practice.
 We can also perform this treatment immediately after tooth extraction for streamlined care.

 When Is a Ridge Augmentation Needed?